 The BoardBank Programme is a resource for all registered arts/cultural organisations, enabling them to fulfill their governance requirements, while also securing the necessary expertise at a strategic board level.
 Potential board members are taken through a Duties and Liabilities Workshop, in order to support their progress on an arts Board.
 Once they have successfully completed the workshop, they are matched with a suitable arts organisation in need of their respective skills.

 The Mentorship Programme provides real value for both mentor and mentee offering experience and learning.

-Given that the arts offer EQ, CQ, innovation, and imagination in the corporate space, BASA offers an introduction to the arts through Arts Based Initiatives.
-This offer is particularly valuable to young professionals in a corporate environment, who need full immersion into the arts in order to support their business practice.
+Given that the arts offer EQ, CQ, innovation, and imagination in the corporate space, BASA offers an introduction to the arts through arts-based initiatives in the Young Business Professionals Programme.
+This offer is particularly valuable to young professionals in a corporate environment who need full immersion into the arts in order to support their business practice.
 We can offer your graduate programme experiential learning opportunities through the arts.

 9. BASA Awards

 The annual BASA Awards assist BASA in promoting mutually beneficial, equitable and sustainable business partnerships with the arts, and encourage excellence and innovation in this area.
 They are a platform for identifying best practice examples of business and arts partnerships.
 These Awards showcase how the arts can be a tool for bringing about transformation, and how business can assist them in doing so.
 They recognise and pay tribute to businesses who have engaged with the arts – be it through Marketing, CSI, BBBEE, HR or Shared Value.
 The event sees around 350 guests – businesses, members of government and arts organisations attending, and the keynote address is made by the Minister of Arts and Culture.
 It is considered an important calendar event by business, as it supports those who champion the arts, understanding the value of the arts in society.